Whale Tales 2022

 WWF New Zealand

-Wild in Art were delighted to be working with WWF-New Zealand, Auckland Unlimited and Presenting Partner Harcourts NZ to present Whale Tales – our second event in Auckland, New Zealand.
+We were delighted to work with WWF-New Zealand, Auckland Unlimited and Presenting Partner Harcourts NZ to present Whale Tales – our second event in Auckland, New Zealand.

 Taking place from 24 January – 18 April 2022, Whale Tales celebrated Aotearoa, art and marine conservation and transformed Tāmaki Makaurau – the city of sails into the city of tails.